What Does it Cost to Start the Scroll Sawing Hobby?

 Popular brands of high-quality scroll saw blades are Flying Dutchman, Niqua, Pegas, and Olson.
 Sharktooth and PS Wood along with several other manufacturers also produce quality scroll saw blades.

-Scroll saw blades prices run between $2.00 to $10.00 dozen.
+Scroll saw blade prices run between $2.00 to $10.00 per dozen.
 I buy them at around $4.00 per dozen which is about $0.33 per blade.
 Some retailers will lower the price per dozen if you order a certain amount.

 Scroll Saw Blade Size and Type

-You can start out with variety or starter packs from Amazon and other retailers that include one dozen each of assorted blade sizes such as 2/0, 1, 3, 5, 7, 9, 12.
+You can start with a variety of starter packs from Amazon and other retailers that include one dozen each of assorted blade sizes such as #2/0, #1, #3, #5, #7, #9, and #12.

 The starter packs are great because you can try each of the blade sizes until you find the right blade for yourself.